Tronsave MCP Testnet

 tronsave_update_auto_sell_settingUpdate Auto Sell SettingAInspect

-Update existing auto-sell configuration with partial fields.
-Side effect: overwrites stored automation settings for the current user.
-Requires a valid signature session and mcp-session-id.
-Use this for incremental changes after registration; read baseline via tronsave_user_auto_setting_get to avoid accidental resets, and use tronsave_register_auto_sell only for first-time setup.
-Mutation can fail for invalid field combinations, unauthorized sessions, or policy constraints.
+Update the existing auto-sell configuration with partial fields.
+Returns the updated autoSettings payload.
+Side effect: overwrites stored automation settings for the current user; not idempotent across different field sets.
+Requires a signature session and mcp-session-id.
+Use for INCREMENTAL changes after registration; read the baseline via tronsave_get_user_auto_setting to avoid accidental resets, and use tronsave_register_auto_sell only for first-time setup.
+Fails for invalid field combinations, unauthorized sessions, or policy constraints.

 | Name | Required | Description | Default |